213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 * The filter() method creates a new array with all elements that pass the test implemented by the provided function.
 * the test is the most important part of filter since it already knows it needs to return those elements that pass.

  No need to return whole state in setState as new state will merge with current state.

  Need to use setState so we don't mutate state directly.

  ## Gist 5 Invoke function to modify state
+ @ 43 mins
 Remove friend from list.
 The parent has the state (list of friends) and the child FriendList has the actual ul > li > button that we need to click to remove from the list the parent has.

+The list of names will have a button on the side to remove them from the list.
+* ul > li > Name button

+@45 mins
 this.method:
 * When passing the parent's method to the child we prepend it with this.
 Seems like it looses it's context.
 The reason is JS will call a method based on where it got called.

+onClick even handler is added to button inside FriendsList stateless component.
+But since we need to pass a name to the event handler we can use an arrow function instead of just passing the reference.
+This way you can use any var inse the FriendList stateless component i.e name

 ```js
 // Invoking a function: This will automatically be invoked as soon as the component loads.
  <button onClick={props.onRemoveFriend(name)}>Remove</button>